You are leaving Lundbeck.com/US

 Metabolic Changes: Atypical antipsychotic drugs have caused metabolic changes including:

-• Weight Gain: Weight gain has been observed in patients treated with REXULTI.
-Monitor weight at baseline and frequently thereafter.
+• Weight Gain: Weight gain has been observed with atypical antipsychotic use.
+Clinical monitoring of weight is recommended.

 Falls: Antipsychotics may cause somnolence, postural hypotension, motor and sensory instability, which may lead to falls causing fractures or other injuries.
 For patients with diseases, conditions, or medications that could exacerbate these effects, complete fall risk assessments when initiating treatment and recurrently during therapy.

-Dysphagia: Esophageal dysmotility and aspiration have been associated with antipsychotics, including REXULTI, and should be used with caution in patients at risk for aspiration.
+Dysphagia: Esophageal dysmotility and aspiration have been associated with ABILIFY MAINTENA.
+Use caution in patients at risk for aspiration pneumonia.

 Dystonia: Symptoms of dystonia may occur in susceptible individuals during the first days of treatment and at low doses.